Mihara/lotw-trust/README.md

     go install github.com/Mihara/lotw-trust@latest

 It was written with go 1.20.5 and I currently don't know what's the minimum version requirement.
-Binaries for a number of platforms are provided in the releases section.
+Binaries for a number of platforms are provided in the releases section. `build.sh` will cross-compile binaries for all supported platforms.

+See `testcases` and `test.sh` for simple test cases and a faux-LoTW certification tree structure to play with.

 ## Plans for future development